nuxeo/nuxeo-labs/nuxeo-labs-images/README.md

 This package contains:
 * [Converters](#converters)
   * A generic converter using ImageMagick
-  * Specific opêrations, which use the generic converter: Watermark, Crop, ...
+  * Specific opêrations, which use this converter: Watermark, Crop, ...
+* [Operation](#operations) to build an Images Sheet from a list of documents
 * [A "Crop" Toolbar Button](#crop-toolbar-button), which displays a dialog letting the user to crop the picture embedded in the current document.

-# Using the plugin
+## Using the plugin

 * **General Information**